ayazhafiz/plts/co_lc/README.md

 Coroutine repr:

 ```
-{bit, return_value, stkidx, stkdirty}
+{bit, return_value, fibidx, fibdirty}

 bit - 0=Pending, 1=Done
-stkidx is the stack this coroutine is running on
+fibidx is the stack this coroutine is running on
-stkdirty is a dirty integer marking the last yield point of the stack. this way
+fibdirty is a dirty integer marking the last yield point of the stack. this way
   we can check if someone is resuming a coroutine that has already completed.
   presently coroutines are not multi-shot.